acont95/flight-controller/README.md

 <!-- ![Product Name Screen Shot][product-screenshot] -->

-This goal of this project is to develop a simple yet fully functional flight controller for quadcopter UAV's to showcase all the components needed to develop such a system from scratch.
+The goal of this project is to develop a simple yet fully functional flight controller for quadcopter UAV's to showcase the components needed to develop such a system from scratch.
 Any MCU which can run MbedOS should be compatible.
-MbedOS specific drivers are included for an ICM20948 IMU, HCSR04 ultrasonic sensor, MS5611 barometer/thermometer.
+MbedOS specific drivers are included for the ICM20948 IMU, HCSR04 ultrasonic sensor, and MS5611 barometer/thermometer.
 Other sensors may be supported in the future.
-An single board computer is used for transceiving video, flight data, and flight commands over WiFi to a ground control station.
-A Qt based application is included to communicate with the drone.
+A single board computer is used for transceiving video, flight data, and commands over WiFi to a ground control station.
+A Qt based application is included to communicate with the drone.s

 <p align="right">(<a href="#readme-top">back to top</a>)</p>